-- You will always be able to quickly put an outfit together if you follow these steps to creating a capsule wardrobe as everything will always match.
+- You will always be able to quickly put an outfit together if you follow these steps to creating a capsule wardrobe, as all your garments will match.

-If you’re looking for tips on how to build a capsule wardrobe for your kids read this post!
+If you’re looking for tips on building a capsule wardrobe for your kids, read this post!

-A summer capsule wardrobe is a closet which contains only a few key items which work well together to create many stylish outfits.
-The key to the concept of a capsule wardrobe is own fewer clothes but to chose clothes within a limited colour palette so each item matches every other item in your closet.
+A summer capsule wardrobe is a closet that contains only a few essential items which work well together to create many stylish outfits.
+The key to the concept of a capsule wardrobe is to own fewer clothes but to choose clothes within a limited color palette, so each garment matches every other item in your closet.

-The first thing to consider when setting up a summer capsule wardrobe is where you spend the majority of your time.
-If you work in an office then your clothes will need to be suitable for the office, but if you’re a stay at home mom with small children your key pieces will lean towards comfort and practicality.
+The first thing to consider when setting up a lady’s summer capsule wardrobe is where you spend most of your time.
+If you work in an office, your clothes will need to be suitable for the office, but if you’re a stay-at-home mom with small children, your key pieces will lean towards comfort and practicality.

-You should consider buying clothes which will transition through all seasons and you should search for quality items rather than bargain basement clothing. the aim in creating a capsule wardrobe is to wear your clothes until they are worn out rather than because they are no longer in fashion.
-If this makes you feel uneasy remember you will be only keeping clothes you love wearing!
+You should consider buying clothes that will transition through all seasons, and you should search for quality items rather than bargain basement clothing.
+The aim of creating a capsule wardrobe is to wear your clothes until they wear out, rather than because they are no longer in fashion.
+If this makes you feel uneasy, remember you will only keep clothes you love wearing!

-Capsule wardrobes are fantastic as they enable us to get dressed more quickly. when you do get dressed you are confident in your clothing choices and always look well turned out. you save money on clothes shopping and find it easier to purchase clothes. you have more space in your wardrobe and you can see exactly what you have to wear without having to rummage.
+Capsule wardrobes are fantastic as they enable us to get dressed more quickly.
+When you get dressed, you are confident in your clothing choices and always look well turned out.
+You save money on clothes shopping and find it easier to purchase clothes.
+You have more space in your wardrobe, and you can see what you have to wear without having to rummage.

-You will find that as you start to streamline your clothes and stay within the four colour rule, your summer capsule wardrobe will stay organised and you will not have the need for an app to stay organized. you will have fewer clothes to keep track of and you will be able to see all your outfits easily.
-As long as you are not buying more stuff, your capsule closet should stay neat tidy and well organized day to day.
-If you need help knowing how to stop buying stuff you don’t need, read this post next.
+You will find that as you start to streamline your clothes and stay within the four-color rule, your wardrobe will stay organized, and you will not need an app to keep organized.
+You will have fewer clothes to keep track of, and you will quickly see all your outfits.
+As long as you are not buying more stuff, your closet should stay neat, tidy, and well organized.